openmobilityfoundation/mobility-data-specification/policy/README.md

 ### Authorization

-This endpoint should be made public.
+The Policy endpoints should be made public.
 Authorization is not required.

 ### Update Frequency